 We believe that Cardiac Rehabilitation Programs should be oriented and motivated by current concepts of comprehensive patient care which embrace prevention, therapy, rehabilitation and planning for continuity of care upon program discharge.
 Community resources should be utilized whenever such contacts would benefit patient care.

-- Development of goal oriented self-care program for patients with coronary artery disease.
+- Develop goal-oriented self-care program for patients with coronary artery disease

 Heart attack survivors, bypass and angioplasty patients, and individuals with angina, congestive heart failure, and heart transplants are all candidates for a cardiac rehabilitation program.
 Cardiac rehabilitation is prescribed to control symptoms, improve exercise tolerance, and improve the overall quality of life in these patients.